evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Performance

-With overboost, the Fisker Ocean Sport reaches a maximum power of 209 kW (284 hp / 280 bhp).
+With overboost, the Fisker Ocean Sport achieves a maximum power of 209 kW (284 hp / 280 bhp).
 Without overboost, it delivers 180 kW (245 hp / 241 bhp).
 The maximum torque is 386 Nm (285 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and reaches a top speed of 188 km/h (117 mph), demonstrating its solid performance.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and reaches a top speed of 188 km/h (117 mph), offering performance more akin to traditional internal combustion engine vehicles.

 ## Battery, range, and charging